 Want the best of both worlds?
 Combine chilled water with a cooling spritz of mist.
 Take a few minutes to search the internet for vendors that sell these ingenious insulated containers with an attached mister.

 Protect your dress shirts from pit stains and odor with Ejis sweat proof undershirts.
-They’re highly effective if you sweat excessively under your arms with targeted water proof layers in the pits and silver-infused fabric to help you manage your temperature and body odor.
+(Buy from our shop or on Amazon.)
+They’re highly effective if you sweat excessively under your arms with targeted waterproof layers in the pits and silver-infused fabric to help you manage your temperature and body odor.

 When that sweat starts dripping, keep yourself looking a little less damp.
 Antiperspirant wipes keep you feeling fresher.
 Look for a discreet place to wipe yourself.
 You can also carry basic refreshing baby wipes to daub at your brow and neck to keep the drips at bay.